 What Can Parents/Guardians Expect of Me?

 Positive Communication.
-If you have a student in my classroom, you will hear from me.
+If you have a student in my class, you are likely to hear from me.
 You can expect all phone calls about your student to have some positive information.
 Some calls may be all positive things.
 Some calls may be to get your help or advice concerning your students--even these calls will discuss the good and the areas that need improvement.

 Concern for Your Money.
 You will not see large lists of supplies necessary for my classroom.
-I ask for basic supplies only (pencil, paper, and either a binder or folder).
+I ask for basic supplies only.

 Concern for Your Time.
 Family time and extra-curricular activities are an important part of your students' lives.
 Therefore, all assignments will be valuable and meaningful.
 Questions will be chosen to help your student develop mathematical problem-solving skills on a high level, instead of simply having your student complete hundreds of simple problems that only exercise a technical skill.